alexgdebeer/EnsembleOED/README.md

 ## TODO:
 ### OED
- - Try some measures of non-Gaussianity.
+ - Try some measures of non-Gaussianity, including KL-divergence based on density of maximum likelihood Gaussian.
+ - Consider thinking about methods to remove the particles that get "disconnected" from the rest of the ensemble?